Station: Marshall, MI

 1920.
 On the Michigan Central, this is a passenger and freight agency.
 Interline tickets are issued.
 M. F. Ryan is the passenger agent.
 E. C. Sawdy is the freight agent.
 The telegraph call sign is "MH".
 [MCOAS]

-Late in the 1890's, the Cincinnati Northern (later DT&M/ NYC) served the Page Brothers Buggy Company along their line in the south side of town.
+- Page Brothers Buggy Company along the DT&IM line in the south side of town.
 This was a 240' x 40' 3-story building with sidings from the CN.

-The CN also served The Folding Bath Tub Company, a 4-building complex.
+- The Folding Bath Tub Company, a 4-building complex, served by the DT&M.